Word joiner

 The word joiner replaces the zero-width no-break space (ZWNBSP, U+FEFF), as a usage of the no-break space of zero width.
 The ZWNBSP is originally and currently used as the byte order mark (BOM) at the start of a file.
 However, if encountered elsewhere, it should, according to Unicode, be treated as a word joiner, a no-break space of zero width.

 The deliberate use of U+FEFF for this purpose is deprecated as of Unicode 3.2, with the word joiner strongly preferred.

+As the word joiner is an invisible character, it is convenient to have a visible symbol for it on keyboards and in keyboard documentation.
+The standard ISO/IEC 9995-7 gives symbol 83 for the word joiner, which is identical to IEC 60417 symbol 6077-3.